Practical Low Latency Proof of Work Consensus: Conclusion

-This paper presented the implementation and evaluation of a Bitcoin-like system based on the Prism consensus protocol.
-Our implementation supports over 70,000 transactions per second at a confirmation latency of tens of seconds with Bitcoin-level security.
-Our results validate the theoretical analysis of the Prism protocol, and highlight the importance of optimizing transaction execution and the databases for high throughput.
-We also demonstrated experimentally that Prism is robust to several active attacks, and showed that a simple jittering approach is effective at mitigating spamming.
+In this paper, we have presented \newprism, the first practical PoW consensus protocol to achieve low latency, high throughput, and Bitcoin-level security. \newprism retains the mining and the chain structure of \prism \cite{prism-theory}, and invents a new confirmation rule based on a novel methodology of co-designing the confirmation rule with an explicit identification of the worst-case attack.
+We proved that this confirmation rule is crucial in achieving low latency in practical settings.
+In the second part of the paper, we have converted the \newprism protocol to an efficient software system.
+Our implementation supports over 80,000 transactions per second at a confirmation latency of tens of seconds with Bitcoin-level security.
+Our results validate the theoretical analysis of the new confirmation rule, and highlight the importance of optimizing transaction execution and the databases for high throughput.
+We also demonstrated experimentally that \newprism is robust to several active attacks, and showed that a simple random delay is effective at mitigating spamming.

-There are several avenues for future work.
-Our current implementation uses a UTXO-based scripting layer, and extending it to a more complex scripting layer for smart contracts is of interest.
-As described in \S\ref{sec:scoreboarding}, parallelizing transaction execution (via \textit{scoreboarding}) was vital in achieving high throughput.
-The ability to parallelize transaction execution for smart contracts will be key to exploiting the high throughput provided by \prism consensus.
-Other extensions include methods to bootstrap new users and support light clients who only download the block headers (but not full blocks).
-Efficient bootstrapping is particularly important in a protocol like Prism that operates near network capacity, since expecting a new user to download and process all the old blocks is not practical.

-\if 0 the merkle proof of the output coins of a payment with respect to to this commit proves the validity of the payment.

-A natural question is whether we can achieve similar performance on a smart contract layer. \prism's latency depends only on the block structure at the consensus layer and is independent of the scripting layer.
-Thus a smart contract version of Prism will also achieve low confirmation latency.